 |Note:||The merge script synchronizes only differences resulting after comparing structure of tables (this includes changes to columns, keys, or constraints).
 Merging differences between other object types (such as stored procedures, functions, and views) is not supported.|

-Once the merge script is generated, you can choose to execute the merge script directly in DatabaseSpy, or save it to a file for later execution.
+Once the merge script is generated, you can choose to execute the merge script directly in DiffDog, open it with DatabaseSpy for execution, or save it to a file for later execution.

 Before executing the merge script against the database, it is always recommended to review it.
 If the structural differences between database schemas are numerous, the generated merge script will be equally big.
 To avoid a potentially dangerous update of multiple items in the target database through a big script, you could generate smaller scripts and apply them progressively.
 For example, you can select specific items (columns, constraints) that should be included in the merge, and then generate the script only for selected objects.

 1.Run a database schema comparison (see Running a Database Schema Comparison).